akngs/sample/README.md

 3. When the algorithm finishes, the reservoir contains a random sample of k elements from the stream.

 This implementation ensures that each item in the stream has an equal probability of being selected in the final sample.

+When using a fixed seed, the output will be deterministic, making it useful for reproducible sampling.